Friday, March 1, 2024

 - To train and develop the next “generation” of students to become student supervisors and managers in Dining Services.

 - To help students with their Housing (room) costs while at the University of Nebraska–Lincoln.

 - To provide students with valuable, transferable knowledge and skills that will help them succeed on campus and in life.

-In this program, students will be required to work 16 hours per week at a dining operation for each of the 18 weeks of the fall and spring semesters.
+In this program, students will be required to work 12 hours per week at a dining operation for each of the 18 weeks of the fall and spring semesters.
 Students will also be asked to work 12 special event hours each semester (catered event, picnic, etc.).
 If a student works the 12 hours each week they will earn enough through the program to cover their room and board charges.

 Dining Services uses the Husker GROW program to connect student employment experiences to coursework and career goals.
 Through brief, structured conversations with a supervisor, students increase their ability to identify experiences that relate to the soft skills employers want.

 Similarly, Dining Services is implementing HuskerWork to provide monthly training modules on subjects such as communications, campus resources, problem-solving, and financial planning that will help Student Leadership Program members grow in their jobs and other campus relationships.

 Student employees in Dining Services provide helpful information, superior customer service, and a clean and welcoming environment to students, staff, faculty, and guests of the University of Nebraska.

 Responsibilities may include but are not limited to: